IRB FAQs

 The research team should consider whether study documents are affected by the change in PI, such as the consent forms and recruitment materials.
 If participants are still enrolled in the research study, the IRB recommends that the research team provides a written update to the participants, such as an information sheet or letter, to inform them of the change in PI and to update them regarding changes in relevant contact information (e.g., for study-related questions).

-The main expectation is that the sponsor assists students during the IRB process.
-The sponsor must review the application before submission to ensure that the application is thorough and accurate.
-The faculty sponsor must also monitor the students during the study to ensure that the student is following the procedures described in the application and that if any unexpected or adverse events occur they are promptly reported to the IRB.
-If the Faculty Sponsor is leaving the institution and the study is still active another qualified Faculty Sponsor must be appointed; see “How do I submit a change in PI?” above.
+The main expectation is that the faculty sponsor assists students during the IRB process.
+The faculty sponsor must review the application before submission to ensure that the application is thorough and accurate.
+The faculty sponsor must also monitor the student during the study to ensure that the student is following the procedures described in the application, and that if any unexpected or adverse events occur, they are promptly reported to the IRB.

 If you simply need to update personnel on an approved study, you do not need to edit the approved application.
-An email to umric@maine.edu referencing the study title and number along with name of person(s) to be added, years of human subjects research experience, role on the project, and email is sufficient.
-If the Collaborative Institutional Training Initiative (CITI) training was not completed through UMaine please also provide the CITI training certificate.
+An email to umric@maine.edu referencing the study title and number along with name of person to be added, years of human subjects research experience, role on the project, and email address is sufficient.
+If the Collaborative Institutional Training Initiative (CITI) training was not completed through UMaine, please also provide the CITI training certificate.

-Some personnel changes may also require a change to other sections of the application such as the consent document, and recruitment materials.
+Some personnel changes may also require a change to other sections of the application, such as the consent document and recruitment materials.
 In such cases, the application should be modified to include these changes and submitted as a modification for review.

 No. The PI must be listed on the consent form.
-Beyond that, we suggest no more than 3 people the research participant is most likely to encounter during the conduct of the study.
+Beyond that, we suggest listing no more than 3 people that the research participant is most likely to encounter during the conduct of the study.

 Co-Investigators are not required to be listed on the consent form.